-- Mandatory State continuing education requirements for fire, fire inspector, and EMT certifications. - Continue Blue-Card Command System, incident management system training for all staff officers. - Continue implementation of competency performance standards for all personnel. - Continued professional development of firefighter and fire officer staff. - Active Shooter and Mass Casualty training in coordination with the Oberlin Police Department, Oberlin College Safety and Security, and Central Lorain County Ambulance. - Begin a collaborative training schedule with our Mutual Aid departments and local first responders
+- Mandatory State continuing education requirements for fire, fire inspector, and EMT certifications. - Fire Officer Accreditation through the Ohio Fire Chiefs Association - Continue implementation of competency performance standards for all personnel. - Continued professional development of firefighter and fire officer staff. - Active Shooter and Mass Casualty training in coordination with the Oberlin Police Department, Oberlin College Safety and Security, and Central Lorain County Ambulance. - Continue a collaborative training schedule with our Mutual Aid departments and local first responders